 The proposed project would involve the gym replacement with a square footage of a similar size as the existing facility.
-As such, the operational impacts would be similar for the proposed project versus the existing conditions given that the electrical usage, number of students enrolled, the number of teachers/staffs employed, and the seating capacity of the gym would not change.
+As such, the operational impacts would be similar for the proposed project versus the existing conditions given that the electrical usage, number of students enrolled, the number of teachers/staffs employed, and the seating capacity/use of the gym would not change substantively from the existing capacity/use.